-Dale Jarvis works as the Intangible Cultural Heritage Development Officer for the Heritage Foundation of Newfoundland and Labrador, helping communities to safeguard traditional culture, the only full-time provincially funded folklorist position in Canada.
-Dale holds a B.Sc. in anthropology/archaeology from Trent University, and a M.A. in folklore from Memorial University.
-He is a past president of the Newfoundland Historic Trust, and has contributed as a board member and volunteer to many local arts and heritage organizations.
-He regularly teaches workshops on oral history, cultural documentation, folklore project management, and public folklore programming.
+Dale Jarvis is the executive director of Heritage NL, working to safeguard traditional culture and historic places in Newfoundland and Labrador.
+He is an adjunct professor at the Department of Folklore, Memorial University, and holds a B.Sc. in anthropology/archaeology from Trent University and a M.A. in folklore from Memorial University.
+Dale is a past president of the Newfoundland Historic Trust and has contributed as a board member and volunteer to many local arts and heritage organizations.
+He regularly teaches workshops on oral history, cultural documentation, public folklore, and intangible cultural heritage.

 By night, Dale is the proprietor of the St. John’s Haunted Hike ghost tour and raconteur of local tales.
 As a storyteller, he performs recitations of ghost stories, stories of the fairies and little people, tales of phantom ships and superstitions, and legends and traditional tales from Newfoundland, Labrador, and beyond.

 His repertoire includes long-form folk and fairy tales from the island, with a wide-ranging knowledge of local legends, tall tales, and myths.
 Author of several books on Newfoundland and Labrador ghost stories and folklore, he is a tireless promoter of local culture.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.